xuri/excelize-doc/en/utils.md

 func (f *File) NewConditionalStyle(style string) (int, error)
 ```

 NewConditionalStyle provides a function to create a style for the conditional format by given style format.
-The parameters are the same as function [`NewStyle()`](style.md#NewStyle).
+The parameters are the same with the [`NewStyle`](style.md#NewStyle) function.
 Note that the color field uses RGB color code and only supports setting the font, fills, alignment, and borders currently.

 ## Set conditional format {#SetConditionalFormat}